DjangoGirls/tutorial-extensions/en/add_wagtail_to_your_website/install_wagtail/README.md

 # Wagtail Installation and Configuration

-In this section, we will cover how to install and configure Wagtail in an already existing project.
+In this section, we will cover how to install and configure Wagtail in an existing project.
 The experience will slightly be different from just launching a new Wagtail project as we already have a working project that we need to improve by adding the powerful and wonderful capabilities of Wagtail.